raoulbigg/Pristine-Stock-Screener/README.md

 ##### Law of Picture Of Power (POP):
 	Description:
-	 +POP = 20MA > 40MA AND rising 20ma
+	 +POP = 8MA > 20MA and 20MA > 40MA AND rising 20ma
-	 -POP = 20MA < 40MA AND declining 20ma
+	 -POP = 8MA < 20MA and 20MA < 40MA AND delcining 20ma

 ##### Price action:
 	Description:
 	 Looks if current bar is an engulfing bar
 	 Look if current bar > 20ma
-	 Look if current bar's close is higher than closes of last 8 bars
+	 Look if current bar's close is higher than closes of last 5 bars